Our Services

 Helpful Resources

-There are several factors to consider if you are always tired: low testosterone is only one cause, and TRT is appropriate only when persistent symptoms are paired with two separate early-morning blood tests; even then, benefits are gradual and therapy requires medical supervision due to risks like reduced fertility and higher red blood cell counts.
+Persistent fatigue has many possible causes, and low testosterone is only one of them.
+Testosterone Replacement Therapy (TRT) is generally appropriate only when ongoing symptoms are confirmed by two separate early-morning blood tests.
+Even then, results come gradually, and treatment requires medical supervision due to risks such as reduced fertility and elevated red blood cell counts.

 At some point, many men wonder: Is this low testosterone?
 Should I consider TRT?